 Urgent Care Center Doctor

 Many victims are now seeking treatment from walk-in clinics called urgent care centers.
 These clinics treat people with immediate needs but usually not with life-threatening needs.
-They are often used by patients who can’t afford to treat with a their primary care physician.
+They are often used by patients who can’t afford to treat with their primary care physicians.